AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: The AutoProsody Tool

 \subsection{Segmentation}

 Once the text corresponding to a given speech signal is obtained from the ASR, it is used to generate time-aligned phonetic, syllabic, and word transcriptions.
-To achieve this, context-independent hidden Markov models (HMMs) are trained for each phoneme across the three languages considered \footnote{Due to the requirement for less data and faster training, we favor HMM-based training over neural network methods.}.
+To achieve this, context-independent hidden Markov models (HMMs) are trained for each phoneme across the five languages considered \footnote{Due to the requirement for less data and faster training, we favor HMM-based training over neural network methods.}.
+Phoneme segmentation is performed using HMM-based forced alignment.
+The input speech is first converted into acoustic features, and the corresponding phoneme sequence is obtained using a grapheme-to-phoneme (G2P) converter.
+Given the phoneme sequence and trained HMM acoustic models, forced alignment is applied to determine the start and end time of each phoneme in the speech signal.
 These HMMs are trained using three states, with one to five mixture components per state, depending on the number of available examples for each phoneme.
-The forced-Viterbi alignment procedure \cite{ijst, boothalingam2013development} is initially applied to identify phoneme boundaries, and this process is repeated over four iterations to obtain the final boundaries.This iterative process ensures the accurate segmentation of speech data, enabling robust phoneme, syllable, and word-level boundary derivation.
+The forced-Viterbi alignment procedure \cite{ijst, boothalingam2013development} is initially applied to identify phoneme boundaries, and this process is repeated over four iterations to obtain the final boundaries.
+This iterative process ensures the accurate segmentation of speech data, enabling robust phoneme, syllable, and word-level boundary derivation.
 Monophone HMMs for all phonemes are generated using the label files obtained.
 With these models, forced-Viterbi alignment is performed iteratively to segment the rest of the data, as described below: \begin{enumerate} \item Using 5 minutes of speech data and the corresponding time-aligned phonetic transcriptions, context-independent phoneme models are trained (isolated-style training). \item Using these models and the phonetic transcriptions, the entire speech dataset is segmented using the forced-Viterbi alignment procedure. \item Using the newly derived time-aligned phonetic transcription (phone-level label files), new context-independent phoneme models are trained.

 \item Steps 2 and 3 are repeated for $N$ iterations ($N=5$ in this case). \item After $N$ iterations, the resultant HMMs are used to segment the entire speech data again.
 These boundaries are considered the final boundaries. \end{enumerate}